Tynemouth conveyancing FAQs

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Tynemouth remortgage solicitor should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are moving to a cashback mortgage with Birmingham Midshires or to a variable-rate mortgage with Virgin Money, we can help.
+A network of solicitors acting for all major lenders - so no matter whether you are moving to a cashback mortgage with Birmingham Midshires or to a variable-rate mortgage with Virgin Money, we can help.